 Additional actions can be added to any behavior, such as going to a room, a waypoint, an elevator, or simply waiting in place.
 To add an action, select a behavior or existing behavior action.
-The property panel (Figure 96) will show a drop-down button with the description of an action that can be added.
+The property panel (Figure 99) will show a drop-down button with the description of an action that can be added.
 To add the currently shown action, simply click the button.
 To add a different action, click the down-arrow shown to the right of the button and select the desired action from the behavior actions list.

-Figure 96.
+Figure 99.
 Behavior actions list

 Once the desired action is clicked, a creation panel will be shown above the 3D/2D View depending on the action.
 Enter the desired parameters in the creation panel as discussed in the following sections, and then click Create to create the action and append it to the behavior.
 If the behavior itself was selected when adding the action, then the new action will be appended to the end of the list.
 If, instead, an action was selected when the new action was created, then the new action is inserted directly after that selected action.
+If the action is an ending action (includes all actions below the separator in the behavior actions list), the action will always be added at the end.
+If the behavior already has an ending action, it will replace the existing ending action.

 Actions always occur in the order shown in the Navigation View.
-For instance, as shown in Figure 97, an occupant using "Behavior1" would first go to any elevator, then go to "Room00", then wait for 20 seconds, then go to "Room09".
+For instance, as shown in Figure 100, an occupant using "Behavior1" would first go to any elevator, then go to "Room00", then wait for 20 seconds, then go to "Room09".
 After reaching "Room09", the occupant will be removed from the simulation.
 The actions can be reordered at any time by dragging and dropping an action in the list in the Navigation View.

-Figure 97.
+Figure 100.
 Example of action order for a behavior